ArthSwap/ArthSwap-Community-Program-ACP-/README.md

 ## Current Reward Situation

-The status of the rewards will be posted in a spreadsheet for everyone to see.
+The status of the rewards will be posted in [this spreadsheet](https://docs.google.com/spreadsheets/d/1f1FJJkUYjxox2LdthxeykboJhZnvWMAKphU06SMiDCA/edit?usp=sharing) for everyone to see.

 ## Application Form